oayorind/bitwarden-aws/README.md

 * Author:  Jason Paul
 * Email:  jasonpa@gmail.com

+## Article

+For companion article, visit linuxtek.ca at [this link](https://www.linuxtek.ca/2023/01/03/self-hosting-bitwarden-on-aws/).

 ## Introduction

 This project includes resources for spinning up an AWS environment ready to install [Bitwarden](https://Bitwarden.com/) for self hosting.
 The environment in AWS is created using Terraform.
 It creates the following: